| CloserLook > John > John 11:49-57 and 12:1-11 |

 conversation at all.

-As often happens in a good marriage, a type of togetherness develops, as we experience good times and bad, together --- "That I may know him, and the power of
+as we experience good times and bad together --- "That I may know him, and the

-his resurrection, and the fellowship of his sufferings, being made
+power of his resurrection, and the fellowship of his sufferings, being made

-conformable unto his death".
-Phil.
-3:10
+conformable unto his death.”
+Philippians 3:10

-he had experienced "the power of
+had experienced "the power of his

 ~ ~ ~ ~ ~ ~